AWCXV/EvaNet/README.md

 - May 16, 2026: Results of [SMLNet](https://arxiv.org/abs/2411.10679) (IJCV 2025, first attempt of manifold learning) have been added to the Public Leaderboard.
 - May 27, 2026: Results of [ISFL](https://arxiv.org/abs/2603.23272) (cvpr 2026, an intervention-based method) have been added to the Public Leaderboard.
 - Jun 05, 2026: Results of [LTOFusion](https://ieeexplore.ieee.org/abstract/document/11433513) (TIP 2026, a Learning-To-Optimize framework with flow matching) have been added to the Public Leaderboard.
+- Jun 14, 2026: Results of [DSPFusion](https://ieeexplore.ieee.org/document/11559205) (TIP 2026, a dual prior guidance paradigm) have been added to the Public Leaderboard.

 ---
 ### <img width="22" src="icons/usage.png"> EvaJudge Usage